Americans with Disabilities Act (ADA) Compliance

 Purdue, like most colleges and universities, made its first serious efforts to create an accessible campus in response to Section 504 of the Rehabilitation act if 1963.
 These efforts were accelerated upon the passage of the Americans with Disabilities Act in 1990.
 While the university has complied with the initial requirements of the ADA, creating a truly accessible campus is an ongoing effort.

-Physical and Capital Planning works closely with the Office of Institutional Equity, Dean of Students, Human Resources, Space Management and Academic Scheduling, and ITaP to coordinate continuing efforts to make the campus as accessible as possible and to make all Purdue programs available to everyone.
+Campus Planning works closely with the Office of Institutional Equity, Dean of Students, Human Resources, Space Management and Academic Scheduling, and ITaP to coordinate continuing efforts to make the campus as accessible as possible and to make all Purdue programs available to everyone.

 These efforts consist of continually identifying barriers for removal, recognizing cases of non compliance for resolution, responding to the unique needs of specific individuals, and being aware of emerging strategies to enhance accessibility.
 Many of our design and construction standards can serve as examples of our desire to go beyond the minimum legal requirements and create facilities that serve individuals with disabilities as optimally as possible.